kwyn/kwyn.github.io/_posts/2016-05-29-first-adventure-post.md

 ## First Mistake:
 On the drive up Spang realized that neither of us had reserved a permit for Bub's Creek trail.
-My heart sank, I was worried we wouldn't be able to do the trip I'd been looking forward to forward so long.
+My heart sank, I was worried we wouldn't be able to do the trip I'd been looking forward to for so long.
 Swallowing my internal panic I worked with her to lay out our options.

 - Option 1.
 We do something else.
 Feeling the full weight of the sunk cost fallacy I was very much against this option.
 - Option 2.
-We wake up early and attempt to be the first ones at the ranger station and hope that there's some passes left.
+We wake up early and attempt to be the first ones at the ranger station and hope that there's some permits for Bub's Creek left.
 This seemed to be the better option though it was dicy
 - Option 3.
 We leave super early and bandit camp near the base of the climb.
-I didn't like this option because, in my mind, being caught was mortifying.
+I didn't like this option because, in my mind, being caught on the trail was mortifying.

 We took option 2.

-So we stopped and bandit camped in the General Grant Tree National park **(name check)** Woke up early and arrived an hour before the ranger station opened.
+So we stopped and bandit camped in the Grant Grove National park.
+We woke up early and arrived an hour before the ranger station opened.
 It didn't matter.
 There were four parties ahead of us in line waiting for the ranger station to open.
 My anxiety levels rose as we waited for the ranger to arrive and as the clock ticked and hours of day light passed.
 Every minute we spent here was a minute we weren't moving towards camp.
 I eaves dropped on every conversation ahead of us with the ranger listening if anyone asked for permits for Bub's creek trail to figure out how many were left.
 Finally with only two people ahead of us someone asked about that trail and the ranger shook his head and was like, that's been booked out for weeks and gave them other options.
-Spang and I conferred quietly before hand that we should just get a permit, any permit.
+Spang and I conferred quietly before hand and decided that we should just get a permit, any permit.
-If we were going to break the permit rules we at least better pay the park.
+If we were going to break the permit rules we better at least pay the park.
 We had never heard of any of our friends getting asked for permits before in the backcountry so we thought we had a good chance of sliding by in spite of the mountains of beta that warned us about the rangers in King's Canyon.
 The ranger gave us an alternative itinerary that sounded awesome that would be a loop through the volcanic lakes and some cross-country bush whacking but it wasn't climbing and would just be a slog with heavy packs through the back country.